ddewaele/emberjs-crud-rest/Migration.md

 	  ]
 	}

-I'm getting the following error :
+But I was getting this erorr :

 	Uncaught Error: Assertion Failed: Error: Assertion Failed: The response from a findAll must be an Array, not undefined ember-1.5.1.js:73
 	Ember.assert ember-1.5.1.js:73